arcus-azure/arcus.webapi/docs/preview/features/logging.md

             // All omitted HTTP request header names that should always be excluded from the request tracking logging emits.
             // (default: `[ "Authentication", "X-Api-Key", "X-ARR-ClientCert" ]`)
             options.OmittedRequestHeaderNames.Add("X-My-Secret-Header");

+            // Size of the request body buffer (in bytes) which should be tracked.
+Request bodies greater than this buffer will only be partly present in the telemetry.
+            // (default: 1MB)
+            options.RequestBodyBufferSize = 10 * 1024 * 1024; // 10MB

+            // Size of the response body buffer (in bytes) hwhich should be tracked.
+Response bodies greater than this buffer will only be partly present in the telemetry.
+            // (default: 1MB)
+            options.ResponseBodyBufferSize = 10 * 1024 * 1024; // 10MB
         });

         ...